UMass FAQ For Freshmen & Transfers

 What time do dining halls open?

-Is there a menu?
+Is there a menu for each place?
 How accurate is it?

-Keep track of how many meal swipes, how many dining dollars, how much UDebit you have, etc… with the GET app on your phone.
-Also this website: GET - Overview - UMass Amherst (cbord.com)
+Keep track of how many meal swipes, how many dining dollars, how much UDebit you have, etc… with the GET app on your phone or the website.

 Non-Dining Halls